CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 ### Cons
 * User has to provide an extra argument for the default value.
 * The information regarding the error conditions is lost.
-However, do the users really care about the information is a puzzle.
+However, if the users care about the error conditions, they can use the overload version that throws.

 ## Option 3 - Expose the bundle's metadata as a third party JSON object.
 Remove the `AtCompoundKey` API and expose the bundle's metadata in the form of an object of a JSON parsing library.
 E.g, rapidjson::Document from the RapidJson library